-Description of how the LEA is meeting or plans to meet this requirement:

-- At the district level, preschool children are assisted in making the transition to elementary school by realignment of the preschool program to integrate more closely with the elementary program thus strengthening the student's preparation for entering into an elementary school program - Teacher recruitment and training, retention policies, and programs are in place to increase the number of high quality, highly qualified teachers in all schools, but especially in all Title I schools - The district continues to implement strategies to increase program effectiveness, eliminate duplication and reduce fragmentation of the instructional program.
-The following strategies will be incorporated: - Articulation between preschool programs and receiving Kindergarten programs will occur to ensure that all students receive equal access to the curriculum and all parents are informed of the district's transitional options - The stakeholder groups, including the central and school site administrative staff, certificated staff, classified staff, parents, and community at large to receive recommendations on the programs
+Description of how the LEA is meeting or plans to meet this requirement: Describe how the LEA will coordinate and integrate educational services at the LEA or individual school level in order to increase program effectiveness, eliminate duplication, and reduce fragmentation of the instructional program, including programs such as: At the district level, preschool children are assisted in making the transition to elementary school by realignment of the preschool program to integrate more closely with the elementary program thus strengthening the student's preparation for entering into an elementary school program a.
+Even Start b.
+Head Start c.
+Reading First d.
+Early Reading First e.
+Other preschool programs f.
+Services for children that are migratory, neglected or delinquent, Native American (Title VII, Part A), homeless, immigrant, and limited-English proficient, and children with disabilities.
+Compare to programs listed on Page 11 of the LEA Plan to determine if all active programs have been addressed.
+Teacher recruitment and training, retention policies, and programs are in place to increase the number of high quality, highly qualified teachers in all schools, but especially in all Title I schools The district continues to implement strategies to increase program effectiveness, eliminate duplication and reduce fragmentation of the instructional program.
+The following strategies will be incorporated: Articulation between preschool programs and receiving Kindergarten programs will occur to ensure that all students receive equal access to the curriculum and all parents are informed of the district's transitional options The stakeholder groups, including the central and school site administrative staff, certificated staff, classified staff, parents, and community at large to receive recommendations on the programs

-0 Statistical analysis of program effectiveness conducted by AR&E based on AYP data with revisions to district and school programs when necessary

-- Alignment of the district's instructional program with the state standards and benchmarks of achievement to ensure that all instructional programs lead students to reach proficiency or above in both reading and mathematics and that all students graduate from high school - Provisions of professional learning based on research based best practices are planned and offered to the teachers, paraprofessionals, administrators, and other school staff so they will have necessary skills to provide effective instruction to students with diverse needs
+Statistical analysis of program effectiveness conducted by AR&amp;E based on AYP data with revisions to district and school programs when necessary Alignment of the district's instructional program with the state standards and benchmarks of achievement to ensure that all instructional programs lead students to reach proficiency or above in both reading and mathematics and that all students graduate from high school Provisions of professional learning based on research based best practices are planned and offered to the teachers, paraprofessionals, administrators, and other school staff so they will have necessary skills to provide effective instruction to students with diverse needs